johnstonskj/thrift-specs/docs/protocol-binary.md

 This specification describes the binary wire encoding for Thrift, a required component of the minimal language support for Thrift.

 This specification is based upon the [thrift-binary-protocol.md](https://github.com/apache/thrift/blob/master/doc/specs/thrift-binary-protocol.md) in GitHub which in turn states that it is based mostly on the *Java implementation in the Apache thrift library (version 0.9.1 and 0.9.3)*.

+This specification refers to the [Protocol API and Behavior](https://johnstonskj.github.io/thrift-specs/protocol-api) which defines protocol-agnostic and default behavior.

 ## BNF For Binary Protocol